gentakojima/emojione-picker-ubuntu/README.md

 ### Method 2: Build a Debian Package from source

-This method requires root access and was only tested on Ubuntu 14.04, 15.10 and 16.04.
+This method requires root access and was only tested on Ubuntu 14.04, 15.10 and 16.04, but should work on any Debian-based distribution.

   1. Install dependencies: `sudo apt-get python27 python-dev-all build-essential python-notify gir1.2-notify-0.7 gir1.2-appindicator3-0.1 gir1.2-rsvg-2.0`
   2. Clone the repository: `git clone https://github.com/gentakojima/emojione-picker-ubuntu`